Omaha house explosion victim sought order against grandson

 The Omaha World-Herald reported that family members of the victims identified Miller as Theresa Toledo’s daughter and said Rodriguez was the older woman’s partner.

-Documents that Theresa Toledo filed Monday in Douglas County Court identified Alexander Toledo as her grandson.
+Documents filed by Theresa Toledo on Monday in Douglas County Court identified Alexander Toledo as her grandson.
 In the filing, she asked a judge to order her grandson out of the house and to stay away from her and her home.

 “I need Alex out of my house now before he destroys my house or harms me,” she said in the written request, adding that she believed her grandson was using methamphetamines and psychedelic mushrooms.